What they’re saying after NC State’s win over Northern Illinois

 Mitchell Northam, Associated Press — Bailey, strong defense guide NC State past Northern Illinois 24-17

-RALEIGH, N.C.
-(AP) — CJ Bailey scored on the ground and through the air as North Carolina State defeated visiting Northern Illinois 24-17 on Saturday at Carter-Finley Stadium.
+CJ Bailey scored on the ground and through the air as North Carolina State defeated visiting Northern Illinois 24-17 on Saturday at Carter-Finley Stadium.

 Bailey, a true freshman making his second start for the Wolfpack (3-2), completed 13 of 20 passes for 108 yards.
-He supported a strong defensive effort from N.C.
-State that forced NIU (2-2) into four crucial turnovers.
+He supported a strong defensive effort from NC State that forced NIU (2-2) into four crucial turnovers.

 “It was a team win.
-You know, offensively, obviously, statistics are not good, but we did not turn the football over the whole game,” N.C.
+Offensively, obviously, statistics are not good, but we did not turn the football over the whole game,” N.C.
 State coach Dave Doeren said.
-“We punted the football really well and we played dominant defense against a really good football team.”
+“We punted the football really well, and we played dominant defense against a really good football team.”

 Northern Illinois Athletics, NIU drops 24-17 decision at NC State in defensive battle

 Turnovers were the difference in a defensive battle that featured 13 punts – eight by NC State.
-For the second straight game, NIU held an opponent to less than 200 yards as the Wolfpack were held to a season low 171 yards, 63 on the ground, and were 1-of-11 on third down.
+For the second straight game, NIU held an opponent to less than 200 yards as the Wolfpack were held to a season-low 171 yards, 63 on the ground, and were 1-of-11 on third down.

 “It’s hard to win games when you don’t win the turnover battle,” said NIU head coach Thomas Hammock.
 “Even with the turnover battle being what it was, we still had a chance at the end.
-I think it’s a credit to rou program that our guys expect to win those type of matchups and were disappointed that we not get the result we wanted.”
+I think it’s a credit to our program that our guys expect to win those type of matchups and were disappointed that we not get the result we wanted.”

 Trailing 24-17, NIU got the ball at its 10-yard line with 2:31 to play and drove to the NC State 34 with nine seconds to play but three incompletions ended the game with the final pass intercepted in the end zone.

-Running back Antario Brown gained 114 yards on 28 carries to record his first 100-yard rushing game of the season while quarterback Ethan Hampton was 14-of-29 for 159 yards but was sacked four times.
+Running back Antario Brown gained 114 yards on 28 carries to record his first 100-yard rushing game of the season, while quarterback Ethan Hampton was 14-of-29 for 159 yards but was sacked four times.